 Introducing Wellington Region

 If your New Zealand travels thus far have been all about the great outdoors and sleepy rural towns, Wellington will blow the cobwebs away.
-Art-house cinemas, funky boutiques, hip bars, live-music venues and lashings of restaurants – all can be found in the ‘cultural capital’.
+Art-house cinemas, funky boutiques, hip bars, theatres and lashings of restaurants – all can be found in the ‘cultural capital’.

 As the crossing point between the North and South Islands, travellers have long been passing through these parts.
-Te Papa and Zealandia now stop visitors in their tracks, and even a couple of days’ pause will reveal myriad other attractions – a beautiful harbour and walkable waterfront, hillsides clad in pretty weatherboard houses, ample inner-city surprises, and some of the freshest city air on the planet.
+The likes of Te Papa and Zealandia now stop visitors in their tracks, and even a couple of days’ pause will reveal myriad other attractions – a windswept and interesting harbour with a walkable waterfront, hillsides clad in pretty weatherboard houses, ample inner-city surprises, and some of the freshest city air on the planet.

-Less than an hour away to the north, the Kapiti Coast offers more settled weather and a beachy vibe, with Kapiti Island nature reserve a highlight.
-An hour away over the Rimutaka Range, the Wairarapa farm plains are dotted with sweet towns and famed wineries, hemmed in by a windswept coastline.
+Less than an hour away to the north, the Kapiti Coast has a slower, beachy vibe, with Kapiti Island nature reserve a highlight.
+An hour away over the Rimutaka Range, the Wairarapa farm plains are dotted with quiet towns and famed wineries, hemmed in by a rugged, wild coastline.